mongodb/specifications/source/auth/auth.rst

 The driver MUST pass the following information to the callback:

 - ``timeoutMS``: A timeout, in milliseconds, deadline, or ``timeoutContext``.
-- ``mechanismProperties``: All key-value pairs from the AUTH_MECHANISM_PROPERTIES parameter.
-- ``invalidatedToken``: Optional.
-The previous token that was invalidated after receiving a ``ReauthenticationRequired`` error.

-The callback MUST return an OIDC access token in JWT format.
+The callback MUST return an OIDC access token in JWT format and, if available, the expiry timestamp for that access token.

 The signature of the callback is up to the driver's discretion, but the driver MUST ensure that additional optional parameters can be added to the callback